brushes:

 a thermoplastic petroleum product that is solid at room temperature. used in a variety of industries, for our purposes it is typically the plastic in which most toy soldiers are cast. separate pieces of polystyrene can be joined with either types of model glue (see Cyanoacrylate and Plastic Cement).

-it is also known as styrene
+it is also known as styrene.

 razor Saw: